 Published by The King Fahd Qur'an Printing Complex.
 This site contains contact information to make a request.
 Also available is a free monthly Islamic newsletter in Braille, called Al-Fajar ("The Dawn").

-A UK mosque makes accomodation for a Muslim worshipper and his seeing-eye dog, after the Muslim Council (Sharia) Council UK issued a fatwa to clarify the issue.
+A UK mosque makes accommodation for a Muslim worshipper and his seeing-eye dog, after the Muslim Council (Sharia) Council UK issued a fatwa to clarify the issue.

 Arabic Sign Language